ezzing/3DLayout-documentation/README-userDoc.md

   - Label 2: step of the funcion
   - Bar: if there is a determinate number of steps it will be increasing its value, if not, it will be shown as an animation
+  - Cancel button: only visible on 'Waiting for satellite tiles' generating textures step

 ![Generating textures progress
 bar](./layout-doc-imgs/general/progress-bar-textures.jpg)